 Already during his studies he dedicates himself intensively to chamber music and founded the canorusquintett with former colleagues of the Bundesjugendorchester, with which he wins first prizes at the International “Henri Tomasi Competition” Marseille and the Felix Mendelssohn Bartholdy University Competition.

 At the “Deutscher Musikwettbewerb”, the ensemble is awarded a scholarship and is included in the Federal Selection of Concerts of Young Artists.
 This is followed by the special prize for the best interpretation of the commissioned work and the Jeunesses Musicales sponsorship prize at the 2014 ARD International Competition in Munich.

 As an orchestral musician, he becomes a member of youth orchestras such as the LJO Rheinland-Pfalz, the Bundesjugendorchester as well as the Junge Deutsche Philharmonie.

-He also plays in orchestras such as the WDR Symphony Orchestra, the Gürzenich Orchestra Cologne, the Essen Philharmonic Orchestra or the Orchestra of the German Opera Berlin.
-On concert tours that have taken him to Great Britain, France, the Netherlands, Italy, Poland and Southeastern Europe, he works with conductors such as Christian Thielemann, Kirill Petrenko, Marek Janowski and Sir Simon Rattle.
+He also plays in orchestras such as the WDR Symphony Orchestra, the Gürzenich Orchestra Cologne, the Orchestra of the German Opera Berlin and at the Bayreuth Festival.
+On concert tours that take him to Great Britain, France, the Netherlands, Italy, Poland and Southeastern Europe, he works with conductors such as Christian Thielemann, Andris Nelsons, Kirill Petrenko, Marek Janowski and Sir Simon Rattle.